Mental DailyMental Daily

 SHARE

 Between June 2008 and September 2012, researchers evaluated 2,103 adult participants ranging in age from 21 to 84 years old as part of two population-based cohorts.
+The researchers looked at two sections in the study: gray matter and total volume, to see whether there were any correlations between cardio-exercise and cognitive performance.

+The participants were asked to do cardiorespiratory exercise regimens on a stationary bike while researchers monitored peak oxygen consumption.
+Following that, MRI brain scans were performed.
 The findings, according to the researchers, suggest that cardiorespiratory fitness (CRF) exercises are advantageous for cognitive health.
 When the efficaciousness of the workout routines was examined, it was shown that enhanced peak oxygen uptake was connected with larger gray matter volume.

-“Cardiorespiratory fitness was positively associated with gray matter (GM) volume, total brain volume, and specific GM and white matter clusters in brain areas not primarily involved in movement processing,” the author concluded.
+“Cardiorespiratory fitness was positively associated with gray matter (GM) volume, total brain volume, and specific GM and white matter clusters in brain areas not primarily involved in movement processing,” the author determined.
 “These results, from a representative population sample, suggest that CRF might contribute to improved brain health and might, therefore, decelerate pathology-specific GM decrease.”

 Photo: Pinterest